tanyipeng834/youtube-data-analytics/README.md

 # Youtube-Data-Analytics-Project
-A simple data analysis project which uses the [Youtube Data Api](https://developers.google.com/youtube/v3) to parse out statistics based on category which has been phased out by youtube for a long time and conduct machine learning models such as K-Means Clustering and linear regression to build out predictive models for future youtube videos.
+A simple data analysis project which uses the [Youtube Data Api](https://developers.google.com/youtube/v3) to parse out statistics based on category which has been phased out by youtube for a long time and utilise machine learning models such as K-Means Clustering and linear regression to build out predictive models to predict the peformance future youtube videos.

 # Usage